 If you’ve dreamt of making absurdly detailed high-resolution images and happen to have a house with massive walls, then gigapixel photography might render your dream a reality.
 Well, it’s not that simple; you also need a second gigapixel image to render the whole thing in stereo 3D.
 The Kaust display wall from the King Abdullah University of Science and Technology is a live example of epic gigapixel photography.
 A partial hemisphere is created from 14 3D displays stacked together.
 When you have your 3D glasses on and stand in front of it, you witness a surreal scene of being in a different place altogether.
 It’s pretty incredible!

-A specially modified Gigapan system that puts two cameras together approximately eye width apart extents to yet another visual delight.
-If you’re seriously contemplating on having one in your living room, then the hardware unit should set you back somewhere between $50,000 and $80,000.
+A specially modified Gigapan system that puts two cameras together approximately eye width apart extents to another visual delight.
+If you’re seriously contemplating having one in your living room, then the hardware unit should set you back somewhere between $50,000 and $80,000.
 If you’re considering high-tech wall art, you might want to take a look at the Planar Mosaic LCD tiles.